hootloot/SHS_CART/README.md

 > Read the comments for futher instructions and remember to ask for help when needed.

+### Terms To Know:

+- *User Interface* : The means by which the user and a computer system interact, in particular the use of input devices and software.

+- *Front End* : The graphical user interface, (basically the User Interface)

+- *Back End* : The part of a application that is not directly accessed by the uder typically responsible for storing and manipulating data.

 ### More Resources To Learn Kivy (If needed):
 https://realpython.com/mobile-app-kivy-python/